StateSmith/StateSmith/docs/devs/README.md

 After those, it depends on what your goals are:
 * If you want to work on the StateSmith core lib, see the the `lib-*.md` files.
 * If you want to improve `ss.cli`, see the other `ss.cli-*.md` files.

+There is also info on using vscode IDE.